 Marketing is customer experience oriented and “one to many.”
 Understanding the subtle differences of multiple market segments and meeting their needs is essential.
 Marketing requires creative, data driven solutions to craft compelling stories that reach and influence multiple target audiences.

-Your company’s success is tied to your success in both areas.
+Your company’s success is tied to your success.
 Understand and respect the differences of each discipline.
 Sales is not Marketing.
 Marketing is not Sales.
 Both utilize creative solutions and a systematic approach when done well.